slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Humans raise the ceiling, AI raises the floor"
 -- Sahil Lavingia [1989]*

+> *"Twenty years ago, the Internet was an escape from the real world.
+Today, the real world is an escape from the Internet.
+"
+-- x@noahpinion*

 > *"Humans are an API to ChatGPT.
 ChatGPT is an API to Python.
 Python is an API to C. C is an API to assembly.
 Assembly is an API to binary.
 Binary is an API to physics.
 Physics is an API to the machine that runs the universe.
 It’s computation all the way down."
 -- x@lexfridman*